shravanshanmugam/learn-react/react-router-v6/notes.md

 - Allows to use className or inline style prop
 - We can use it to highlight the page user is currently on by applying some CSS
+- Since react tries to match multiple routes, the styling can apply to the route matching the parent route as well.
+We can add an <code>end</end> prop in case a more nested route matches

 ```css
 .active-link {